Five Steps to Reach Your Financial Goals

 “Great things are not done by impulse, but by a series of small things brought together” -Vincent Van Gogh

 Large goals must be broken down into small consistent steps.
 This is especially important when it comes to financial progress.
 Start by writing down the annual goal.
 How does your annual goal break down into monthly dollar amounts?
 What will you measure on a weekly or monthly basis?
 Finally, write down the dates that you will measure your progress so that you have some accountability.

 Take advantage of automation.
 The easiest way to accomplish goals is to take away resistance.
 I use this concept with my workout routine.
-I have an automated schedule that tells me what exercise to do each day.
+I have an automated schedule that tells me which exercise/training to do each day.
 This way I have reduced decision making to the minimum.
 I can just measure my work.
 Financial goals are similar.
-You can automate cash flow, so that your savings is taken care of before it is spent.
-I also recommend automating a budgeted amount each month for lifestyle.
-This way you have reduced your budgeting work to measuring one number.
+You can automate cash flow, so that you save money before it is spent.
+I also recommend automating a budgeted amount of money each month for your lifestyle.
+This way you have reduced your budgeting work to measuring just one number.

 Step 5: Stop Procrastinating

 You got this!
 It all starts now and you will be so much happier when you see the progress you make.
 In my mind, lack of willpower is really just not having a plan of action that you can buy into.
 In order to avoid procrastination, think of not just the items that you need to start doing, but also what you need to stop.
 What habits are preventing you from reaching your goals?
 Include these habits when you write your goals.
 Here is an example:

 What to start: